-For 2018/19, a trust with no surplus tax credit relief brought forward from undistributed income would be required to pay income tax of £3,810 on receipt of a dividend of £10,000.
-On distribution of the dividend to the beneficiary, during 2018/19 the Trustees must account for additional tax of £690 to frank the payment to the beneficiary at the RAT.
+A trust with no surplus tax credit relief brought forward from undistributed income would be required to pay income tax of £3,810 on receipt of a dividend of £10,000.
+On distribution of the dividend to the beneficiary, the Trustees must account for additional tax of £690 to frank the payment to the beneficiary at the RAT.
 This is demonstrated as follows:

 |Tax thereon at the dividend rate of 38.1%||3,810|